maximbilan/aso-keywords/README.md

 # aso-keywords

-Fetch Apple App Store keywords for one or more apps and locales using the App Store Connect API.
+Fetch Apple App Store keywords for one or more apps and locales using ONLY public iTunes APIs (no App Store Connect required).

-This script prints the app name and the comma‑separated keywords for each requested locale.
+This script prints the app name and a heuristically constructed comma‑separated keywords string (≤100 chars) for each requested locale.
 It supports the following identifiers for apps:

 - App Store ID: `id123456789` or `123456789`
 - Bundle ID: `com.example.myapp`

-- App Store Connect App ID (resource id)
+Note: Since this uses public metadata (title, genres, description), the resulting keywords are a best‑effort heuristic, not the private App Store Connect keywords field.

 Example output: